Hisense Secures Top Spot in 100-inch TV Global Shipments

 For game-watching experiences, as the Official Partner of FIFA Club World Cup 2025™, Hisense ULED MiniLED 100-inch TVs take entertainment to new heights.
 Equipped with AI Sports Mode, AI Smooth Motion, and 3D Sound Upscaler, Hisense's AI TVs offer clear match details, smooth ball motion, and crisp sound, immersing you in the action as if you were in the stadium cheering on your favorite team from the comfort of your home.

 Hisense ULED MiniLED 100-inch TVs have received widespread acclaim from leading media, highlighting Hisense's excellence in TV technology.
-The ULED X model has been honored as a "Top Pick" for "setting new performance benchmarks for picture size and quality" by Sound & Vision, while the U9N has been shortlisted for the Innovation Awards by Future.
-Additionally, the U8N has received the "Editors' Choice" top spot from Tom's Guide, and has been recognized as a "Recommended Product" by Digital Trends, while also being endorsed by Wired.
+The ULED X model has been honored as a "Top Pick" for "setting new performance benchmarks for picture size and quality" by Sound & Vision.
+Additionally, the U8N has received the "Editors' Choice" top-spot from Tom's Guide, and has been recognised as a "Recommended Product" by Digital Trends, while also being endorsed by Wired.

 About Hisense